nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 the batch is lower than the respective amount(s) sent.
 If holder does not hold any tokens of type `token_id`, holder's balance is interpreted as zero.

-Transfer implementation must apply permissioning schema logic.
+Transfer implementation must apply permissioning policy logic.
 If permissining logic rejects a transfer, the whole MUST fail.

 FA2 does NOT specify an interface for mint and burn operations.
 However, if an